MMDPX/Bootstrap-Portfolio/README.md

 ## Credits

 For this project, I used code from the Boostrap documentation in order to create elements like the navbar, jumbotron and cards.
-I also used social media buttons from https://mdbootstrap.com/docs/standard/extended/social-media/
+I also used social media buttons from https://mdbootstrap.com/docs/standard/extended/social-media/ in the footer section of the page.

 ## License